clairelist/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [X] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [X] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [X] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [X] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    DOM is the document object model; it represents the webpage and allows developers to make changes programmatically to it.

 2. What is an event?
+    Any time a user interacts with the page; by clicking, typing in a form, etc.

 3. What is an event listener?
+    A method by which developers can capture user events and execute certain code.

 4. Why would we convert a NodeList into an Array?
+    So that we can manipulate it like an array.
+Gives more functionality to the developer.

 5. What is a component?
+    A component is a small piece of the site that fufills a certain functionality.